-With 7,500 students and nearly 100,000 living alumni, Rensselaer is addressing the global challenges facing the 21st century—to change lives, to advance society, and to change the world.
+With 7,900 students and more than 100,000 living alumni, Rensselaer is addressing the global challenges facing the 21st century—to change lives, to advance society, and to change the world.

 Now, more than ever, the world needs Rensselaer.

 From renewable energy to cybersecurity, from biotechnology to materials science, from big data to nanotechnology, the world needs problem solvers—exactly the kind of talent Rensselaer produces—to address the urgent issues of today and the emerging issues of tomorrow.

 Rensselaer is home to one of the most powerful university-based supercomputers in the world.

 among U.S. research universities ranked by U.S. News & World Report

 Situated on 275 acres, the Rensselaer Troy campus offers a total of 746 labs, studios, and technology spaces used for research.